Kiss a Little Longer

 Kiss a Little Longer was an advertising slogan used by the William Wrigley Jr. Corporation to market their gum products in the late 1970s.

 Overview

 In 1976 Big Red joined the Wm.
 Wrigley Jr. Company, the largest American manufacturer of chewing gum.
 The Wrigley family at the time also included Doublemint, Wrigley's Spearmint, Juicy Fruit, and Freedent.
-Seeing a need in the cinnamon gum market for a full-sizes stick, Wrigley launched the campaign in 1979.
-The advertising campaign's jingle and refrain, "Kiss a Little Longer" became familiar to viewers across the United States in the years afterwards when it was used.
+Seeing a need in the cinnamon gum market for a full-sized stick, Wrigley launched the campaign in 1979.
+The advertising campaign's jingle and refrain, "Kiss a Little Longer", became familiar to viewers across the United States in the years afterwards when it was used.

 Target Market

 Since its creation, Big Red's "Kiss a Little Longer" campaign targeted teens and young adults.
 This age group consumed half the chewing gum in the United States at the time.
 Big Red's other major target had been consumers of competitor cinnamon gums, especially Dentyne.